pkutaj/pkutaj.github.io/_posts/2020-07-13-cloud-consul-intro.md

 > Performance, a lack of standardization and other issues limited key-value systems to niche uses for many years, but the rapid move to cloud computing after 2010 has led to a renaissance as part of the broader NoSQL movement.

 — [Key–value database - Wikipedia](https://en.wikipedia.org/wiki/Key%E2%80%93value_database)

+#### 3.2. the whys
+* configuring applications is tedious
+* the best of apps have a simple config file that are in a proper place
+* how were they dropped to the proper folder in the past ?
+    1. package managers that copied default config files → modify **manually** to meet yr needs
+    2. config files were checked in with the version control → package and deploy
+        * and pushing the configuration is time-consuming (delay minutes and hours)
+* cosul is a reactive system, you **listen** for things to happen and you **react** to it
+* it listens to the changes in the **K/V** and listens to it as well

 ### 4. sources
 * [Key–value database - Wikipedia](https://en.wikipedia.org/wiki/Key%E2%80%93value_database)